Vurnex/techrepairshop/README.md

 - Better SCSS Nesting
 - Better use of containers for elements
 - Adding a carousel using bootstrap
+- Use of Fetch API to submit form data

 ## Frameworks and Tools Used